 Before the NPCR was established, 10 states had no registry, and most states with registries lacked the resources and legislative support they needed to gather complete data.
 Today, the NPCR supports central cancer registries in 45 states, the District of Columbia, Puerto Rico, and the US Pacific Island Jurisdictions.
 The data represent 96% of the US population.

-Together, the NPCR and the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program collect data for the entire US population.
+Together, the NPCR and the National Cancer Institute’s SEER Program collect data for the entire US population.